KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 In this case, there should be a way to allow developers to point to such an ICD without modifying the system-installed ICD(s) on their system.

-This need is met with the use of the `VK_ICD_FILENAMES` environment variable, which will override the mechanism used for finding system-installed drivers.
+This need is met with the use of the `VK_DRIVER_FILES` environment variable, which will override the mechanism used for finding system-installed drivers.

-In other words, only the drivers listed in `VK_ICD_FILENAMES` will be used.
+In other words, only the drivers listed in `VK_DRIVER_FILES` will be used.

 See